fvalle1/Arduino_COM/README.md

 Complete the [easy **circuit** at top of this page](scheme.png), **load** *Arduino.ino* to your board and finally *run* `python pyscript.py`

+#Advanced
+*telegram.py* is a simple script the replies to a message in telegram as an *echo*

+if you write him '*dimmi qualcosa*' it will send to telegram the read of the serial port

 #License
 Copyright (C) 2016  fvalle1